 Part of the intent of terrorist attacks is to scare people from visiting public places, shopping, or vacationing.
 As a result, these attacks can hamper the economy.
 Because markets detest uncertainty, there is an initial, knee-jerk reaction in the downward direction.
 However, markets have shown their resilience, investors return their focus to economic fundamentals, and growth begins again.

 A list of major attacks of recent years begins, of course, with the Sept.
-11, 2001 attacks in the U.S. The list continues with the March, 2004 train bombings in Madrid; July, 2005 London subway bombings; April, 2013 Boston Marathon bombings; November, 2015 Paris attacks; and now the explosions that ripped through the Belgian capital of Brussels.
+11, 2001 attacks in the U.S. The list continues with the March, 2004 train bombings in Madrid; July, 2005 London subway bombings; April, 2013 Boston Marathon bombings; and now the Paris attacks.

 The negative impact on stock markets has diminished with each major terrorist attack since the 9/11 attacks.